icslsogang/icslsogang.github.io/index.md

 <p> </p>

+- An Ensemble of Simple Convolutional Neural Network Models for MNIST Digit Recognition.
+Sanghyeon An, Minjun Lee, Sanglee Park, Heerin Yang, and Jungmin So. arXiv 2008.10400, 2020.
+- OppoFlood: An Energy-Efficient Data Dissemination Protocol for Asynchronous Duty-Cycled Wireless Sensor Networks.
+Hyeonsang Cho and Jungmin So.
+Wireless Communications and Mobile Computing, 2019.
 - Dynamic Carrier Sense Threshold Selection for Improving Spatial Reuse in Next-Generation Wireless LANs.
 Jungmin So and Joosang Lee.
 MDPI Applied Sciences, 2019.
 - G-DCF: Improving System Spectral Efficiency through Concurrent Transmissions in Wireless LANs.
 Ayinebyona Eliab, Yonghwi Kim, Jeong-Gun Lee, Joosang Lee, and Jungmin So, Wireless Communications and Mobile Computing, 2019.
 - Immunity Characterization of FPGA I/Os for Fault-Tolerant Circuit Designs against EMI.
 Nguyen Van Toan, Dam Minh Tung, Jungmin So, and Jeong-Gun Lee.
 Advances in Electrical and Computer Engineering, 2019.